sherifessawy/Track-Simulation-Tool/README.md

 4. Solver (connects the 3 functions to output the overall solution)

 ## Code performance
 The code provided in this Repo solves each part of the track disregarding the solution history.
-However, this was found to be slow to finish a simulation due to iterative functions, and functions that ininclude lots of integeration processes, shown in equations in Figure 1.
-Although it's more accurate to solve for the car performance on track this way, since that the transient response of the 4-degrees of freedom model slightly differs depending on the tarting velocity, another approach was presented that made the code 10 times faster.
+However, this was found to be slow to finish a simulation due to iterative functions and functions that ininclude lots of integeration processes, shown in equations in Figure 1.
+Although it's more accurate to solve for the car performance on track this way, since that the transient response of the 4-degrees of freedom model slightly differs depending on the starting velocity, another approach was presented that made the code 10 times faster.

 **What is the other approach?**
 The other approach which is provided through the Jupyter notebook file, is to calculate the universal solution for the car accelerating from zero to maximum velocity, and decelerating from max velocity to zero.
 This solution is the used to update the solution throughout the track without actually having to calculate it again.
 For instance, if the car is braking from velocity = 50 km/hr to velocity = 20 km/hr, it will directly extract this part of the universal solution without having to calculate it again.